home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 > NOTE: This service has been deprecated and replaced with a new button entity.
 The service will still work for now but will be removed in a future release.
 Users are advised to move their automations to use the `button.press` service with the new entity which is a like for like replacement.

-Calling this service forces Z-Wave to try to reach a node.
-This can be used to update the status of the node in Z-Wave when you think it doesn't accurately reflect reality, e.g. reviving a failed/dead node or marking the node as asleep.
+Calling this service forces Z-Wave JS to try to reach a node.
+This can be used to update the status of the node in the Z-Wave network when you think it doesn't accurately reflect reality, e.g. reviving a failed/dead node or marking the node as asleep.

 | Service Data Attribute 	| Required 	| Description                                                                                                                                      	|
 |------------------------	|----------	|--------------------------------------------------------------------------------------------------------------------------------------------------	|